Search 0 Items

 There is no evidence to support the many stretching devices on the market that can be very expensive and may also be detrimental to the perineum tissue.
 These devices tend to force the area to be stretched when the body is not ready, and the right hormones are not present such as relaxin to help the tissue stretch, therefore again you may be causing more damage to the area, than helping it.

 Notice the perineum stretching gently as the baby’s head emerges.
-This image was taken by professional photographer, Angela Gallo.
+This image was taken by professional photographer, Angela Gallo, (which I have paid for to use in this blog).
 Notice the midwife is supporting the perineum with a warm cloth and she is not pushing down or interfering with the process, just supporting the perineum in a gentle way.

 Hypnobirthing in Perth, doula in Perth, hypnobirthing, childbirth educator, Vicki Hobbs, doula, birth without fear, natural birth, pregnancy massage in Perth

-My advice to you is to relax your body, release tension in the muscles, focus on your deep breathing, get your mindset right “I CAN DO THIS AND I AM DOING THIS” and allow your body to do what it has been perfectly designed to do.
+My suggestion to you is to relax your body, release tension in the muscles, focus on your deep breathing, focus on your mindset and say, “I CAN DO THIS AND I AM DOING THIS” and allow your body to do what it has been perfectly designed to do.

 Contact Vicki